agilesolutions/demo/README.md

 And if, you want to deploy your containers to productive environments and you look for a solid solution for tracking your pipelines on JIRA tickets have a look at the beautiful JIRA integration library for Jenkins Pipelines, read [JIRA pipeline steps](https://jenkinsci.github.io/jira-steps-plugin/index.html).
 Its all free to get and backed up by a hudge community effort and experience.

-No need for OpenShift build configs and S2I builder images, all overhead, simply rely on Jenkins Pipeline agent, read [Running Maven from Pipelines](https://jenkins.io/doc/book/pipeline/docker/)
+No need for OpenShift build configs and S2I builder images, all overhead, simply rely on Jenkins Pipeline agents and read [Running Maven from Pipelines](https://jenkins.io/doc/book/pipeline/docker/)

 ## Run Docker in Container